 7. SEO Copywriting

-SEO Copywriting is a subset of content marketing.
-It’s designed to get articles ranked as high as possible in the search engines.
+SEO copy is a subset of content marketing.
+It’s designed to get articles ranked as high as possible in a search engine.

-SEO Copywriters must craft high-quality web content that matches the searcher’s intent and be valuable/helpful to the reader.
+A SEO copywriter must craft high-quality web content that matches the searcher’s intent and be valuable/helpful to the reader.